 Dougherty's courage in warfare and humanitarian efforts were said to have saved the lives of 2,500 men.
 Dougherty was captured and held in many confederate camps, including the notorious Andersonville Prison Camp in Georgia.
 The union soldiers were subjected to inhumane treatment that contributed to the deaths of thousands of soldiers.
 Sadly, Dougherty was the sole survivor of 127 of his regiment that were captured.
 122 of his men died in the Andersonville Prison.

-After the war, he returned to Bristol, PA on June 27, 1865 at the age of 21.
-He now weighed less than 100 lbs.
 Later, he married the former Rose Magee at St. Mark's Church.
 He fathered 12 children, three died when they were infants.
 He worked at the U.S. Mint in Philadelphia and never missed a Memorial Day Parade.

 He served as Bristol Council Member from 1880-1882.
 He was awarded the Congressional Medal of Honor on January 23, 1897.
 Michael stayed active until his death in 1930.